 John Hopkins, Stanford, Harvard, Caltech, Oxford – Are these the universities on your child’s dream college list?

-Your child isn’t the only one dreaming to study abroad.
+Your child isn’t the only one dreaming of studying abroad.
 The number of Indian students flying to a different country for higher education has skyrocketed over the past.

 If you’re keen to send your child abroad, remember that she is one of the thousands of students who will apply for colleges abroad.
 An important part of being college-ready is school curriculum and education.